Financial Aid 101

 Follow the steps in the financial aid process

-When you submit your application to IU, the university will also review your FAFSA to determine your eligibility for financial aid.
+After you submit your FAFSA and submit your application to IU, the university will review your FAFSA to determine your eligibility for financial aid.

-2. IU will send you a financial aid notification once you’ve been admitted.
+IU will send you a financial aid notification after you’ve been admitted.

 This notification will include the federal loans, grants, and work-study you qualify for, as well as some state financial aid and IU scholarships.